 Well, FIAT money is a government-issued currency that is not backed by a physical commodity.
 In other words, in the US is the Dollar and in other countries it is their currency.

-After reviewing the economic cycles and what happens on each stage, it wouldn’t be crazy to say that what we are currently experiencing is a hyperinflation, as trillions of dollars are being printed by the FED in order to sustain the market.
+After reviewing the economic cycles and what happens on each stage.
+It wouldn’t be crazy to say that what we are currently experiencing is a hyperinflation, as trillions of dollars are being printed by the FED.
+Because its important to sustain the market.
 You might think this excessive money printing is due to the current pandemic, well, it is not.
-The government has been printing money long before this global crisis started, and a situation like this is the perfect cover for them to keep doing so while submerging the country into an even larger debt.
-In other words, The FED is trapped, as raising rates will send interest expense soaring and many are starting to realize the long term implication for the value of the dollar and all currencies.
+The government has been printing money long before this global crisis started, and a situation like this is the perfect cover for them to keep doing.
+So while submerging the country into an even larger debt.
+In other words.
+The FED is trapped, as raising rates will send interest expense soaring and many are starting to realize the long term implication for the value of the dollar and all currencies.

 So What Actually is The Real Value of The Dollar?

 As the old refrain says a picture is worth more than a thousand words.
 Below there is an illustration of the value of the dollar since the Federal Reserve was created in 1913:

 The dollar has been losing it’s value over the years.
 And if we compare what 1 dollar was worth in 1913 and today, you will be amazed how much money is represented in that time.
 Check it out here.

 After reviewing all these facts and seeing how easy it is to create money for the FED.
 We can really conclude that being in cash is not as “safe” as everyone thinks.
 So, does this mean that gold is the way to go and we should invest all of our money on it?
 Well, to figure that out we have to see the pros and cons of buying gold.
 In order to structure it better, I decided to make two simple questions and answering them with facts.

 “Gold is Money, everything else is Credit.” – JP Morgan, 1912